 But what is she doing that is causing this reaction?

-If you understand that her belief leads to a certain behaviour and that others respond to that behaviour, it’ll be easier to solve that problem.
+If you understand that her belief leads to certain behavior and that others respond to that behavior, it’ll be easier to solve that problem.

-I’m not saying that we’re 100% responsible for other people’s reaction, but it’s good to figure out what we are doing or thinking, and if that can cause, the feared reaction.
+I’m not saying that we’re 100% responsible for other people’s reactions, but it’s good to figure out what we are doing or thinking, and if that can cause, the feared reaction.

 Block Attempted Solutions (AS) that sustain the problem

 An Attempted Solution is something you’ve done to try to solve a problem.